eropple/nestjs-data-sec/README.md

 - Decouple from `@nestjs/swagger`; provide own decorator for defining a response type (for users not using Swagger)
 - Decouple from NestJS HTTP; the same basic idea should be usable with websockets
+- Add support for returning arrays of objects
 - Bypass `data-sec` when streams are returned or when `@nestjs/swagger` operations are not returning `application/json`